3rf/codecoroner/README.md

 ### Full Usage

 In addition to a command, the `codecoroner` executable requires a set of files as an argument.
-You can pass in individual files and folders, or pass in the current directory and its contents with the `go`-style `./...`.
+You can pass in individual files and folders, or pass the current directory and its contents with `./...` in the style of the `go` program.
 Codecoroner will automatically see what packages the files you give it belong to and include them in the dead code analysis.
 This API is designed to play nice with existing go tools and makes sense to me, but if you would prefer a different API, I'd be happy to hear you out.